VishalCreations-12/Real_Time_Sign_Language_Translator/README.md

 If you encounter issues:

 Ensure file paths are correctly set.
-Install missing dependencies using pip.
+Install missing dependencies using pip to avoid errors.